 - Bone scan – an imaging test that can show abnormalities in the bone that other imaging tools may miss.
-Bone scans are also used to check if the cancer has spread to other bones.
+Bone scans are also used to check if cancer has spread to other bones.

 - Biopsy – removal of a tissue sample from the bone for testing

 Surgical treatment for osteosarcoma can be amputation or limb-salvage surgery.
 Nowadays, osteosarcoma in the leg or arm is often treated with limb-salvage surgery instead of amputation.
 In limb-salvage surgery, the bone and the muscle affected are removed.
 A gap will be left in the bone and is filled by a bone graft (often from a bone bank) or a special metallic tumour prosthesis.
 These may be matched to the size of the bone defect.
-However, since there is higher risk of fracture and infection with bank bone replacement, metal prostheses are often used when reconstructing the bone after the tumor removal.
-If the cancer has spread to the blood vessels and the nerves surrounding the original tumor, amputation is often the likely option.
+However, since there is a higher risk of fracture and infection with bank bone replacement, metal prostheses are often used when reconstructing the bone after the tumour removal.
+If cancer has spread to the blood vessels and the nerves surrounding the original tumour, amputation is often the likely option.

 However, amputation can come with short and long-term side effects.
 For instance, it will take at least 3 to 6 months before the patient will be able to learn to use a prosthetic (artificial) arm or leg proficiently.
 And that is just the start of a long social and psychological rehabilitation.
 Oftentimes, with limb-salvage surgery, the patient can already bend the knee (or the affected body part) almost immediately.

-For children with tumors around the knee, a continuous passive motion (CPM) machine may be used to help improve motion.
+For children with tumours around the knee, a continuous passive motion (CPM) machine may be used to help improve motion.
 Rehabilitation and physical therapy for 6 to 12 months after the surgery can help the patient walk (with crutches or walker, initially) and then without any assistive devices eventually.

 Post-surgery complications can include slow healing of the surgical wound and infection.
 In some cases, the bank bone or the metal prosthetic device may require replacing as the body grows, or when implants lose fixation after many years of use.
-In addition, chemotherapy may also result to unpleasant side effects.
+In addition, chemotherapy may also result in unpleasant side effects.
 Some of the likely side effects can include: